sui-foundation/sui-move-intro-course/unit-two/lessons/6_capability_design_pattern.md

 This will create one copy of the `TeacherCap` object and send it to the publisher's address when the module is first published.

-We can see the publish transaction effect on the [Sui Explorer](https://explorer.sui.io) as below:
+We can see the publish transaction's effect on the [Sui Explorer](https://explorer.sui.io) as below:

 ![Publish Output](../images/publish.png)

-And the `TeacherCap` object sent to the publisher address:
+The second object created from the above transaction is an instance of the `TeacherCap` object, and sent to the publisher address:

 ![Teacher Cap](../images/teachercap.png)

+*Question: What was the first object created?*

 ## Add Additional Teachers